GluuFederation/docs-oxd-prod/3.0.1/sources/index.md

 To learn more about oxd review these docs and the [code on Github](https://github.com/GluuFederation/oxd).

 When you're ready to deploy oxd, head over to the website to [get your oxd license](https://oxd.gluu.org).

+## Support
+Gluu offers free community support for oxd on the [Gluu Support Portal](https://support.gluu.org).
+You can login to the support site using the same credentials that you use to access the oxd license management app (and vice versa).
+In fact, we use oxd and a Gluu Server to provide single sign-on across our oxd portal and support app!

+If your organization needs guaranteed response times, private support, and priority access to our support and development team, Gluu offers a range of [VIP support plans](https://gluu.org/pricing).
+You can [schedule a meeting](https://gluu.org/booking) with us to discuss and move forward with purchasing a support contract.

+## License
+oxd is commercial software licensed by Gluu.
+Get your license and a $50 credit by registering for an account on the [oxd website](https://oxd.gluu.org).
+Learn more in the [license management documentation](./license/index.md).

 ## FAQ's